The End of Term

 - Many students may be concerned about the pressures of upcoming holidays, or returning home to live with the family after a semester of independence.

-- After winter break, there is very little time until finals.
-Dean’s Date approaches rapidly, and these papers and projects may be the longest papers or projects that students have ever done.
+- After classes end, Dean’s Date approaches rapidly, and these papers and projects may be the longest papers or projects that students have ever done.